Ahtesham18112011/RTL_workshop/Day_3/README.md

 - **State Encoding**: States are assigned binary codes (e.g., binary, Gray, or one-hot encoding) to minimize switching activity and logic complexity, often using tools like CAD software.
 - **Logic Minimization**: Boolean algebra or tools like Espresso optimize the logic equations governing state transitions.
 - **Power Optimization**: Techniques like clock gating or power-aware encoding reduce dynamic power during state changes.
-These steps are typically implemented using design automation tools (e.g., Synopsys, Cadence) to ensure efficient FSM implementation in VLSI circuits.

 ## Cloning
 In VLSI, cloning involves duplicating a logic cell or module in a circuit design to optimize performance, reduce power consumption, or improve timing by balancing load or reducing wire length.
 It maintains signal integrity and meets design constraints.